Economy-wide material flow accounts: Scope

 The underlying definition of economy-wide material flow accounts includes statistics on the overall material inputs into national economies, the changes of material stock within the economic system and the material outputs to other economies or to the environment.
 Statistics on EW-MFA cover all solid, gaseous, and liquid materials, except for water and air.
 However, water in products is included.
 EW-MFA includes statistics on material flows crossing the national (geographical) border, i.e. imports and exports.

 EW-MFA strives to produce a mass balance of material flows.
 It systematically categorises material input and output flows crossing the functional border between economy (technosphere, anthroposphere) and environment.
 Mass balances are defined as "...on the first law of thermodynamics (called the law of conservation of matter), which states that matter (mass, energy) is neither created nor destroyed by any physical process".

 Interpreting the statistics

 In principle, the statistics will show which countries are dependent on others for natural resources and which are major exporters of natural resources.
-The statistics also show if a countries production is sustainable, i.e. whether the economy of a country can produce more products using fewer natural resources.
+The statistics also show if a country's production is sustainable, i.e. whether the economy of a country can produce more products using fewer natural resources.

 In the European Union between 2000 and 2007, resource productivity increased by almost eight percent.
 Resource productivity of the EU is expressed by the amount of gross domestic product (GDP) generated per unit of material consumed (Domestic Material Consumption, see below), in other words GDP / DMC in euro per kg.
 This means that less material was consumed in order to produce the same amount of products in the EU.
 However, breaking down the components of the index it is seen that both GDP and DMC are increasing, only not equally fast.